Dingdong Dantes: 2010s

 He did a primetime TV series, My Beloved which aired on February 13, 2012.
 In June 2012, he was chosen to star in another MMFF Entry for 2012 in the film One More Try starring Kapamilya actors Angelica Panganiban, Angel Locsin and Zanjoe Marudo.
 It was Dante's second film with rival Star Cinema of ABS-CBN and was a comeback for Ruel S. Bayani after his critically acclaimed successful blockbuster film No Other Woman hit the box-office last year.
 In November 2012, Dantes was set in a primetime TV series Pahiram ng Sandali with Lorna Tolentino, Christopher de Leon and Max Collins.

 In 2013, Dantes and Marian Rivera joined PETA in their campaign to free the elephant Mali from the Manila Zoo, where she has been kept for the majority of her life alone in a tiny enclosure and in need of proper care.

-In March 2014, Dantes graduated from West Negros University with a Bachelor of Science in Business Administration Major in Marketing Management.
-On May 5, 2014, Dantes was appointed and sworn-in by President Benigno Aquino III as commissioner-at-large of the National Youth Commission.
+On May 5, 2014, Dantes was appointed and sworn in by President Benigno Aquino III as commissioner-at-large of the National Youth Commission.
 Two years later, he decided to resign as the NYC commissioner to give way for his endorsement for Grace Poe as president and Leni Robredo as vice president in the 2016 national elections.

 In April 2017, he visited Calapan, Oriental Mindoro to inaugurate the Mindoro State College of Agriculture and Technology (MinSCAT) Grandstand.
 A day later, he became the guest speaker during the 43rd Commencement Exercises of Mindoro State College of Agriculture and Technology-Calapan Campus.

-He is currently the chief operating officer of Hyundai West Parañaque.

 2020s

-Dantes appeared in a Philippine adaptation of Descendants of the Sun from South Korean TV series of his role Capt.
+In 2020, Dantes appeared in a Philippine adaptation of Descendants of the Sun from South Korean TV series of his role Capt.
 Lucas Manalo, together with Jennylyn Mercado.

+In 2022, Dantes hosted the game show as the second time on GMA Network, Family Feud.
+During the season break, he appeared in his drama Royal Blood and hosted The Voice Generations.

+On October 30, 2023, Dantes joined Mowelfund Board of Trustees.

+His next films were part of the 2023 Metro Manila Film Festival: Rewind,directed by Mae-Cruz Alaviar where he co-starred with Marian Rivera in a lead role, and Firefly, directed by Zig Dulay, where he played an adult version of a character played by Euwenn Mikaell.

+Rewind became one of the highest grossing Filipino movies of all time and the highest grossing movie in Metro Manila Film Festival history.
+The movie was an official movie entry of ABSCBN studio and Star Cinema to the 2023 Metro Manila Film Festival.

+Other ventures

+Business

+Dantes owned AgostoDos Pictures, an independent film studio established in 2011.
+He is the CEO of Doorbell Apps, a delivery apps which offers work to jobless showbiz workers.
+In 2025, he also ventured into food business chain and partnered with MESA, a restaurant food group.
+He wanted to be a franchise owner of MESA restaurant 88, as a gift to Marian Rivera-Dantes, his wife.